 Rarely ask for full payment upfront.

-May request a small deposit (usually under 20%).
+Generally request a small deposit (usually 25%).

 Rule of thumb: Pay as you go.
 Never all at once.